JLHerreraCortijo/drc_elections/README.md

  the mean nightlight intensity, ignoring missing values.
 This helps in understanding the average nightlight levels over time.

- 2. **Threshold Adjustment**: It creates a modified dataset where nightlight values less than 30 are set to zero, to focus on significant nightlight intensities.
-This adjustment is useful for distinguishing areas with notable nightlight activity from those with minimal or no activity.
+ 2. **Threshold Adjustment for Urban Areas**: It creates a modified dataset where nightlight values less than 30 are set to zero.
+This threshold is suggested by Li et al. (2020) to identify urban areas.

  3. **Calculate Mean for Adjusted Data**: Similar to step 1, it calculates the mean nightlight values for the adjusted dataset to analyze trends in significant nightlight intensities.